 Make sure that your Australian passport picture is NOT:

 In the picture for an Australian passport, applicants must avoid:

 You may be asking whether someone knows “where to get a passport photo near me”, and you will often get different answers.

 Our software will size, crop, remove unwanted background, colour etc. within a few seconds and will notify you when your Australian passport photo is ready.

-All images that are edited by Passport-Photo.Online are guaranteed to be accepted by the authorities, or you will get double your money back!
+All images that are edited by Passport Photo Online are guaranteed to be accepted by the authorities, or you will get double your money back!

-Last update: 27/6/22
+Last update: 30/5/23